 What is a V5C?
 Here’s everything you need to know about the logbook

-While a majority of the administration required for car ownership, like and your driving licence counterpart, is now digital and done online, the V5C remains a physical document that is likely to be with us for the foreseeable future.
+While a majority of the administration required for car ownership, like and your driving licence counterpart, is now digital and done online, the V5C remains a physical document that is likely to remain a requirement for the foreseeable future.
 It is often referred to as the ‘V5’ or ‘logbook’.

 How to fill out V5C when selling a car (online method)

 If you’re selling a car, it’s good practice to ensure you have the V5C for the vehicle and that it’s intact and undamaged.
 If you leave digging out the V5C until a potential buyer is ready to do a deal, only to find it’s buried somewhere in the loft or garage, you could miss out on a sale.

 Once you’ve agreed on a deal to sell your car, it’s time to inform the DVLA that the owner of the vehicle has changed.
 If you plan to do this online, you’ll need to take down the new owner’s e-mail address as you’ll have to provide this contact information at www.gov.uk/sold-bought-vehicle, a service that is available between 7am and 7pm every day.
 You’ll still need to complete section V5C/2 - the ‘new keeper’s details’ - on the paper V5C document, so you can tear it off and give it to the new owner as proof of the transfer of ownership.